eisukeesaki/mind-maps/REST.md

                                             functions
                                                 initiate a request
-                                                provide access to information services and renders service responses according to the application needs form
+                                                provide access to information services and renders service responses according to the application needs compose, controll, and store application state made of representation from multiple servers form
                                                 elements
                                                         roles